 I actually recommend underbaking cinnamon rolls to increase their soft, pillowy texture.
 20 minutes of baking time is ideal.

-To glaze your dairy-free cinnamon rolls, combine powdered sugar with melted vegan butter and maple extract or vanilla extract for flavor.
-Stir until glossy, and thick then spread generously all over the buns.
+To glaze your dairy-free cinnamon rolls, combine powdered sugar with softened vegan butter, dairy-free milk, and maple extract or vanilla extract for flavor.
+Stir until glossy, and thick then spread generously all over the lukewarm buns.